Incontinence

 Both urine and stool are caustic to the skin and lead to maceration and breakdown of the acid mantle that protects the skin integrity.
 The most common presentation of IAD is reddened skin.
 In people with darker skin, IAD may present as areas of hypo- or hyperpigmentation.
 When left untreated, it can progress to a partial-thickness skin injury.
 A serious concern for patients with IAD is their greater risk for developing pressure injury.

 Another important concern for patients with incontinence is malodor of their skin and clothing.
-This is another factor that leads to isolation and decreased participation in activities (Baranoski & Ayello, 2016; Wound Care Resource, 2015).
+This often leads them to isolate themselves and to decrease their participation in activities (Baranoski & Ayello, 2020).

 Functional Assessment

 A functional assessment can be performed by a physical therapist or occupational therapist.
 The clinician first assesses for balance.
 Is the patient able to maintain a safe sitting position without losing their balance?
 Are they safe when standing independently and ambulating?
 If assistance is needed for any of these activities, how much assistance is required?
-Range of motion, transfer ability, ambulation, coordination and proprioception will also be evaluated (Lehman, 2015).
+Range of motion, transfer ability, ambulation, coordination, and proprioception are also evaluated.

-Several musculoskeletal conditions can impede a patient’s ability to maintain continence, including osteo- and rheumatoid arthritis and back problems, to name a few.
+Several musculoskeletal conditions can impede a patient’s ability to maintain continence, including osteo- and rheumatoid arthritis and back problems, to name two.
 These conditions affect ambulation and the person’s ability to reach a bathroom as well as dexterity and the ability to manipulate clothing to successfully achieve toileting.
 Chronic pain and fatigue can also impair motivation to attain continence.
-Other mobility impediments include braces, splints, and immobilizers (Lehman, 2015).
+Other mobility impediments include braces, splints, and immobilizers (Edemekong et al., 2023).

 Cognitive/Mental Status Assessment

 Cognitive conditions can impact an individual’s ability to maintain continence.
 For instance, depression and dementia may lessen the motivation for toileting.
-Persons with cognitive decline may not recognize the need for toileting or they may not remember the location of the toilet or how to prepare for toileting (WOCN, 2016).
-The Mini-Mental State Exam (MMSE) is a short, structured test that can be used as an initial assessment of a patient’s cognitive status (Rosenzweig, 2020).
+Persons with cognitive decline may not recognize the need for toileting or they may not remember the location of the toilet or how to prepare for toileting.
+The Mini-Mental State Exam (MMSE) is a short, structured test that can be used as an initial assessment of a patient’s cognitive status (WOCN, 2021; Rosenzweig, 2023).

-- Dementia is a progressive condition and results in worsening episodes of incontinence.
-Those with advanced dementia may not be able to make known their need for toileting, may respond to toileting help with distress, and may be unable to respond to toileting cues from caretakers (WOCN, 2016).
+• Dementia is a progressive condition and results in worsening episodes of incontinence.
+Those with advanced dementia may not be able to make known their need for toileting, may respond to toileting help with distress, and may be unable to respond to toileting cues from caretakers.

-- Depression is a frequently occurring and underdiagnosed condition in older patients and in those with cognitive loss.
-It may lessen the motivation for toileting and heighten the risk for urinary incontinence.
-Conversely, many persons with urinary incontinence are too embarrassed to seek professional help and may instead withdraw from society as a means of dealing with their condition, which may increase the risk for depression (WOCN, 2016).
+• Depression is a frequently occurring and underdiagnosed condition in older patients and in those with cognitive loss.
+It may lessen the motivation for toileting and heighten the risk of urinary incontinence.
+Conversely, many persons with urinary incontinence are too embarrassed to seek professional help and may instead withdraw from society as a means of dealing with their condition, which may increase their risk for depression.

 Laboratory and Diagnostic Studies